-5. Related Party Transactions
+5. Related party transactions

-- a) The Company in the previous years leased 11,800 square feet at an annual rental amount of \$80 at its Hanna Avenue premises in Toronto, Ontario, from a company owned by its controlling shareholders.
-On May 1, 2005, the Company vacated the premises and moved into the Company's existing facilities in Mississauga.
-All the Company's divisions are now located at 2645 Royal Windsor Drive, Mississauga, Ontario. - b) Electrovaya in the previous years invested \$115 in a private unrelated company.
+- a.
+Electrovaya in previous years invested \$115 in a private unrelated company.
 In return for its investment, the Company received 6% of the Class A and 21% of the Class B shares of this private company.
-Additionally, during the previous years, Electrovaya has provided research and development services totaling \$153 to this private company, and received an additional 30% of the outstanding non-voting, participating Class B shares as consideration for the services rendered.
-The Class B shares are convertible into Class A voting, participating shares in the event the private company becomes registered on a stock exchange.
-During the previous years, Electrovaya provided a \$38 loan and space at no additional charge to the company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
-The private company is owned by arm's length private investors and has not yet reached commercial levels of production.
-The private company is currently seeking additional funding and, in the event these efforts are unsuccessful, may not be a going concern.
-As a result, the original investment, additional shares and loan were valued at NIL as at December 31, 2005 and December 31, 2004.
-During the quarter ended December 31, 2005, the Company entered into negotiations to sell its class A and B shares of the private company to a third party. - c) In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who is an officer of the Company.
-Electrovaya Inc. then transferred all of its shares in Electrovaya Corp. to 1020204 Ontario Limited in exchange for shares of 1020204 Ontario Limited.
-1020204
+Additionally, during the previous years, Electrovaya provided research and development services totaling \$153 to this private company, and received an additional 30% of the outstanding non-voting, participating Class B shares as consideration for the services rendered.
+The Class B shares were convertible into Class A voting, participating shares in the event the private company became registered on a stock exchange.
+During the previous years, Electrovaya provided a \$38 loan and space at no additional charge to the private company to assist with the operation of a pilot plant, resulting in the potential for Electrovaya to exert significant influence over the activities of the private company.
+The private company was owned by arm's length private investors and had not yet reached commercial levels of production.
+The private company was seeking additional funding and, in the event these efforts were unsuccessful, would have not been a going concern.
+As a result, the original investment, additional shares and loan were valued at NIL as at September 30, 2005.
+In April, 2006, the Company sold its class A and B shares of the private company to a third party and recorded a gain of \$892 on the sale. - b.
+In August 2005, the Company purchased all of the issued and outstanding shares of 1020204 Ontario Limited ("102") from its two principal shareholders, Dr. Sankar Das Gupta, who is a director and officer of the Company and Dr. James Jacobs who was an officer of the Company.
+Electrovaya Inc. then transferred all of its shares in Electrovaya Corp. to 102 in exchange for shares of 102.
+102 and Electrovaya Corp. then completed a statutory vertical amalgamation and continued as Electrovaya Corp. (the "amalgamation transaction").